eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 the next chapter can also be used by Wallet Provider to mitigate the Relying Party linkability risks associated with presenting WUAs.

-Therefore, in this discussion paper the term ‘Attestation Provider’ includes Wallet Providers, in their specific responsibilities as issuers of WUAs.
+Therefore, in this discussion paper the term 'Attestation Provider' includes Wallet Providers, in their specific responsibilities as issuers of WUAs.